AnonVermeer/ARTISYNTH/README.md

 - **Random Art Creation**: Leverages AI models to produce unique, generative artworks.
 - **Twitter Integration**: Connect agent to Twitter (X) for automated posting of new artwork.
 - **DALL·E Integration**: Generate and refine images on the fly.
 - **OpenAI Text Generation**: Compose captions, artist statements, or short stories to accompany your creations.
-- **Extensible AI Agents**: Add more clients or model integrations to customize Artisynth for your workflow.
 - **Document Ingestion (Optional)**: Ingest references or style guides to inspire your agent’s creative direction.

 ---